noodlemctwoodle/homeassistant/readme.md

 If you want to <a class="github-button" href="https://github.com/noodlemctwoodle/homeassistant" data-icon="octicon-star" data-show-count="true" aria-label="Star noodlemctwoodle/homeassistant on GitHub">Star</a>

-If you wish to <a class="github-button" href="https://github.com/noodlemctwoodle" data-show-count="true" aria-label="Follow me on GitHub">Follow @noodlemctwoodle</a>
+If you wish to <a class="github-button" href="https://github.com/noodlemctwoodle" data-show-count="true" aria-label="Follow @noodlemctwoodle on GitHub">Follow</a> me on GitHub

 ## Home Assistant Hardware Configuration
 - Intel NUC i3 Gen 7